-Naga Babas are also a big hit with multi-million pilgrims who throng the banks of the confluence of the three holy rivers, Ganga, Jamuna and Saraswati.
-Their reason is different.
+Naga Babas are also a big hit with the multi-million pilgrims who throng the banks of the confluence of the three holy rivers, Ganga, Jamuna and Saraswati.
+Their reasons are different.
 They believe that all their problems in life would go away by taking Naga Baba’s blessings.

 Many times people have a wrong notion about these Naga Sadhus and are often in awe of them, bordering on fear, because of their intimidating and powerful looks.
 We have tried to collect as much information on Naga Babas, talking to Naga Sadhus, other Sadhus, our guides and locals.

 A Sadhu (saadhu), in simple terms, is someone who spends his life doing sadhana.
 Sadhana is a set of religious and spiritual practices and activities involving praying meditating and penances.
 These practices are performed diligently to attain freedom from the eternal cycle of death and rebirth which is a concept believed in Hinduism.